AndrewBudziszek/RESUME.md/README.md

 * Azure (Little Experience)

 ### Other Notable Skills/Accomplishments
-* Awesome Problem Solving Skills
+* Awesome Problem Solving Skills.
 * Great at mentoring junior developers, new hires, and devs that are struggling in both technology and career.
-* Can have successful conversations with other humans at times
+* Can have successful conversations with other humans at times.
-* Plays piano just well enough to know a few bars to some popular songs but not good enough to impress parents
+* Plays piano just well enough to know a few bars to some popular songs but not good enough to impress parents.
-* Can identify most Boeing and Airbus commercial airplanes as they land/takeoff at Mitchell International Airport
+* Can identify most Boeing and Airbus commercial airplanes as they land/takeoff at Mitchell International Airport.
 * Won High School marching band state championship 4 years in a row.
 (Alto Sax and Snare Drum)

+### Concerts Attended
+* The Killers (TWICE!
+My favorite band of all time.)
+* Foo Fighters
+* Pentatonix
+* Shawn Mendes
+* Steve Aoki
+* Backstreet Boys
+* Maroon 5
+* Jason Mraz
+* Various Concerts at SummerFest